 Expanding a roastery is never easy.
 However, with hard work and strategy, you can succeed.
 Consider the space, staff, and equipment available to you.
 Invest time and effort into relationships.
 And most importantly of all, plan, plan, and then plan some more.

 Enjoyed this?
 Check out Should Your Café Offer Table or Counter Service?

-Written by Tanya Newton and Brendan Nemeth.
+Interviews conducted by Brendan Nemeth.

 Want to read more articles like this?
 Sign up to our newsletter!